skvadrik/re2c/src/index.rst

 Papers
 ------

-- `"RE2C: a more versatile scanner generator"
+- `RE2C: a more versatile scanner generator
   <1994_bumbulis_cowan_re2c_a_more_versatile_scanner_generator.ps>`_
   by Peter Bumbulis and  Donald D. Cowan,
   ACM Letters on Programming Languages and Systems (LOPLAS), 1994

-- `"Tagged Deterministic Finite Automata with Lookahead"
+- `Tagged Deterministic Finite Automata with Lookahead
   <2017_trofimovich_tagged_deterministic_finite_automata_with_lookahead.pdf>`_
   by Ulya Trofimovich,
   arXiv:1907.08837,
   2017

-- `"Efficient POSIX submatch extraction on NFA"
+- `Efficient POSIX submatch extraction on NFA
   <2019_borsotti_trofimovich_efficient_posix_submatch_extraction_on_nfa.pdf>`_
   by Angelo Borsotti and Ulya Trofimovich,
   2019